IBMCP4I/cp4i-workshop-appconnect-salesforce-lab/README.md

 ![Architecture diagram](images/architecture.png)

-The **portfolio** microservice invokes the REST endpoint of the new flow whenever a new client is created or read by the app and this results in a new contact being created  in or read from  Salesforce.
+The **portfolio** microservice invokes the REST endpoint of the new flow whenever a new client is created or read by the app and this results in a new contact being created in, or read from  Salesforce.

 This lab is broken up into the following sections: